 Another example is multi-party conferencing with a multipoint control unit.
 The active speaker may receive a larger spatial area of the entire picture compared to the other participants of the conference.

+Figure 1 presents an example where three sources are encoded, each in its own subpicture.
+In the reference picture the source having subpicture ID 1 had the greatest width and height, whereas in the current picture the source has a smaller width and height.
+The opposite happened for subpicture ID 2, and the width and height of the subpicture with ID 3 remained unchanged.